jjgecon/EconJM_auto_doc_gen/output_docs/melbourne/cover_letter/Gonzalez_CL.typ

 A second paper shows that telenovelas focused on inequality reduce support for redistribution by downplaying or trivializing issues of economic disparity.
 My future work will generalize this approach to measure broader cultural values and use AI to analyze diverse media for a comprehensive study of culture.

-My commitment to interdisciplinary and policy-relevant research aligns closely with the University of Melbourne’s emphasis on addressing pressing social and economic challenges through innovative methods.
-The Department of Economics' focus on data-driven training and real-world application resonates with my approach, particularly demonstrated by my use of generative AI to analyze cultural values impacting economic behavior.
-Additionally, my experience mentoring student athletes and leading graduate initiatives showcases my dedication to teaching excellence and student development, which aligns with the University’s goal of cultivating well-rounded graduates.
-Collaborating with globally recognized centers and scholars, such as those focusing on gender economics, would further enrich my research and contribute meaningfully to the Department's objectives.
+My research is interdisciplinary and policy‑oriented, matching the University of Melbourne’s emphasis on tackling social and economic challenges with innovative methods.
+I use generative AI to extract cultural values from media and measure their effects on economic behavior, an approach that aligns with the Department’s data‑driven, applied focus.
+I have mentored students and led graduate initiatives, demonstrating a strong commitment to teaching and student development.
+Collaborating with Melbourne centers and scholars in gender economics, such as Victoria Baranov, would strengthen my research and contribute to the Department.